pf0607/IPCE/README.md

 ## Image-Prompt Correspondence Estimator (IPCE)
-The official repo of AIGC Image Quality Assessment via Image-Prompt Correspondence.
+The official repo of **AIGC Image Quality Assessment via Image-Prompt Correspondence**.
 (CVPRW2024, the first place in the image track of the NTIRE 2024 Quality Assessment for AI-Generated Content challenge)

 ## Requirement